scicloj/kindly/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/org.scicloj/kindly.svg)](https://clojars.org/org.scicloj/kindly)

-This is a small library for defining how different kinds of things should be viewed.
+Kindly is a small library for defining in what kinds of ways things should be viewed.

 It has been extracted out of [Notespace](github.com/scicloj/notespace) to allow for specifying such details across tools and libraries.

-# Status
-This is still alpha stage.

-# Related projects
-See a self-contained (and better documented) experiment inspired by kindly here at [portal-clerk-kindly-nrepl-1](https://github.com/scicloj/visual-tools-experiments/tree/main/portal-clerk-kindly-nrepl-1).

-# Usage

-Needs to be documented.
+Nowadays, it is part of a stack of libraries organized around the [Clay](https://github.com/scicloj/clay) tool.

+For documentation, please see [the Clay intro](https://scicloj.github.io/clay/#/notebooks/intro.clj).

 ## License